-- 4) SCHEV's fourth goal is to enhance the coordination of federal programs that support Virginia's postsecondary education system. - The objective under this goal is to efficiently administer the No Child Left Behind Act of 2001, Title II, Part A (Improving Teacher Quality State Grants).
+4) SCHEV's fourth goal is to enhance the coordination of federal programs that support Virginia's postsecondary education system.

+The objective under this goal is to efficiently administer the No Child Left Behind Act of 2001, Title II, Part A (Improving Teacher Quality State Grants) program.

-This objective is measured through monitoring the rate of compliance with Title IV, No Child Left Behind Act of 2001 requirements.
+This objective is measured through monitoring the rate of compliance with Title II, No Child Left Behind Act of 2001 requirements.

-- 5) SCHEV's fifth goal is to support the adequate preparation of K-12 students for postsecondary education.
-Via a sixyear federal grant, the GEAR UP Virginia program functions to better prepare low-income middle-school students for high school and then for college through mentoring programs, scholarships, and new academic preparation and awareness programs. - The objective for this goal is to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.
+5) SCHEV's fifth goal is to support the adequate preparation of K-12 students for postsecondary education.
+Via a sixyear federal grant, the GEAR UP (Gaining Early Awareness and Readiness for Undergraduate Programs) Virginia program functions to better prepare low-income middle-school students for high school and then for college through mentoring programs, scholarships, and new academic preparation and awareness programs.

+• The objective for this goal is to increase the number of low-income students who are prepared to enter and succeed in postsecondary education.